Tara889/Disaster-pipeline-using-sklearn/README.md

 pip install -r requirements.txt

+## Files and Data descriptions:

+1. process_data.py:

+  This code extracts data from both CSV files messages.csv which contain message data and categories.csv which contain classes of messages and creates an merged and cleaned version of this data.

+2. train_classifier.py:

+  This code takes the database produced by process_data.py as an input and uses the data in it to train a ML model for categorizing messages.
+  The output is a pickle file containing the fitted model.

 ## Application Installation Instructions:

 In a terminal navigate to the project directory udacity-disaster-response/ (that contains this README) and run commands in the following sequence: